-Recount looming in bruising Florida battle for US Senate
+Florida battle for US Senate still too close to call

 TALLAHASSEE, Fla.
-(AP) — A bitter and expensive clash between Florida’s Republican Gov. Rick Scott and Democratic Sen. Bill Nelson appears to be heading to a recount, despite Scott’s declaration of victory.
+(AP) — A bitter and expensive clash between Florida’s Republican Gov. Rick Scott and Democratic Sen. Bill Nelson remains too close to call, despite Scott’s declaration of victory.

 Nelson has not conceded.
 His campaign says it’s preparing for a recount and will have observers in every one of the state’s 67 counties to monitor the process.

-Scott’s lead narrowed slightly Wednesday morning to 30,161 votes out of more than 8.1 million cast — a margin of less than one half of 1 percent.
+Scott’s lead narrowed slightly Wednesday to about 30,000 votes out of more than 8.1 million cast — a margin of less than one half of 1 percent.
 Under state law in Florida, a recount is mandatory if the winning candidate’s margin is 0.5 percentage points or less.

 Chris Hartline, a spokesman for Scott’s campaign, criticized the Nelson campaign for pushing ahead for a recount.